 The Presence Bitmap of Additional Parameters subfield contains a bitmap where the ith entry of the bitmap is set to 1 if the ith field starting from the Maximum MSDU Size field is present in this element.
 For each field starting from the Maximum MSDU Size field, the value 0 is reserved.

-The LinkID subfield contains the link identifier of the link for which the direct link transmissions are going to occur.
-This field is reserved if the Direction subfield is equal to any value but 2 (Direct link).
+The Number of Links subfield contains the number of Direct Link Info fields contained in this element and this field is reserved if the Direction subfield is set to any value other than 2 (Direct link).
+The values 0 and 2 to 15 are reserved.

+The structure of the Direct Link Info field is defined in Figure 9-zzz (Direct Link Info field format).
+This field is present only if the Number of Direct Links subfield is greater than zero.